Otak-Otak Recipe (Malaysian Spiced Fish in Banana Leaves)

 History of Otak-Otak

-This recipe likely originated in coastal Southeast Asian communities where fresh fish was abundant.
-Wrapping seasoned fish paste in leaves allowed cooks to grill the mixture without it sticking to the fire.
+This dish likely developed in coastal Southeast Asia where fresh fish was widely available.
+Wrapping the paste in leaves allowed it to be cooked over fire without sticking.

 Leave a Reply